A Time to Choose

 legislative bodies to govern;

-a time to embrace the truth that female human beings are created in
+to embrace the truth that female human beings are created in

 the divine image,